schitresh/computer_science/database_system/1_introduction.md

   - Multimedia database consumes a lot of processing time and bandwidth
 - Queries & retrieval
   - Accessing data for multimedia through query have many issues
-  - Query formulation, query execution and optimization to acc
+  - Query formulation, query execution and optimization needs to be worked upon